 Additionally, the school or district should provide you with a copy and explanation of your procedural safeguards when they respond to your request.

-Parents may request an evaluation for special education at any time regardless of the tiered support level their child is currently receiving.
+Caregivers may request an evaluation for special education at any time.
 The Office of Special Education Programs (OSEP) clarified in a Jan.
-21, 2011, memo that response to intervention cannot be used to deny or delay an evaluation.
+21, 2011 memo that Response to Intervention cannot be used to deny or delay an evaluation.

 The following websites offer helpful information for families.
 For more information on MTSS at your child’s school, please contact the school administrator.